 - Continuous testing is a process of testing applications early, often, and comprehensively.

-- It simply isn’t feasible to perform manually.
+- It simply isn’t feasible to perform it manually

 - Continuous deployment automates the provisioning and deployment of new builds, enabling continuous testing to happen efficiently.

-- It offers quick feedback to development teams with regards to release candidates, enabling managers to make better informed decisions to optimize the value of a release.
+- Continuous testing offers quick feedback to development teams.
+Enabling managers to make better-informed decisions to optimize the value of a release.

-Build Time: Many enterprises consider building their own test automation frameworks, but this rarely works well because it’s time consuming and costly to build from scratch.
+Build Time: Many enterprises consider building their own test automation frameworks.
+This rarely works well as it’s time-consuming and costly to build from scratch.

-Steep Learning Curve: Enterprises that use code-based open source tools like Selenium rely on technically trained employees to maintain their test automation framework.
-This is problematic because non-technical business users know their workflows best and technical teams typically have more high value tasks to perform than testing.
+Steep Learning Curve: Enterprises opt for code-based open-source tools like Selenium.
+They rely on technically trained employees to maintain their test automation framework.
+This is problematic because non-technical business users know their workflows best and not technical users.
+Technical teams typically have more high-value tasks to perform than tests.

 High Maintenance Cost: Most test automation tools use static scripts.
-Static \scripts don’t automatically adapt to changes that occur from UI changes in the form of new screens, buttons, user flows, or user inputs.
-Tools that rely on static scripts, rather than dynamic scripts, take far more effort to maintain as their scripts break more frequently.
+Meaning they cannot automatically adapt to changes that occur from UI changes in the form of new screens, buttons, user flows, or user inputs.
+Tools that rely on static scripts, rather than dynamic scripts, take far more effort to maintain.
+Their scripts break more frequently.

-A no code test automation platform solves these challenges through a quick ramp-up time, small learning curve, and low maintenance effort.
-This, in turn, helps your organization accelerate release cycles, enabling you to make changes quickly in a highly competitive environment.
+A no-code test automation platform solves the challenges through a quick ramp-up time, a small learning curve, and low maintenance effort.
+Helps organizations accelerate release cycles, enabling quick changes in a highly competitive environment.

 Though slightly biased, we strongly believe that Opkey is the best no-code automation tool on the market:

-- Opkey is a no code test automation platform, and unlike frameworks built from scratch, customers can get up and running in just a few days.
+- Opkey is a no-code test automation platform.
+Unlike frameworks built from scratch, customers can get up and running on the Opkey platform in just a few days.

-- Opkey uses simple drag-and-drop technology to build test cases, enabling functional consultants, business analysts, and manual testers to create tests with just a few hours of training.
+- Opkey uses simple drag-and-drop technology to build test cases.
+Enables functional consultants, business analysts, and manual testers to create tests with just a few hours of training.

-- Opkey’s AI-powered platform immediately surfaces the tests your organization is currently running, and recommends new tests to fill in the gaps.
+- Opkey’s AI-powered platform immediately surfaces the tests your organization is currently running.
+Recommends new tests to fill in the gaps.
 This ensures optimal test coverage.